Michael S. Chernuchin: 2000s

 He remained an executive producer and writer for the series fourteenth season of Law & Order in 2003.
 He co-wrote the story for the season opener "Bodies" with William N. Fordes, Fordes also wrote the teleplay for the episode.
 He wrote the episode "Bounty".
 He co-wrote the episode "Blaze" with Aaron Zelman and Marc Guggenheim.
 He co-wrote the episode "Ill-Conceived" with Noah Baymlin and Zelman.
 He co-wrote the story for the episode "Vendetta" with David Nahmod, Nahmod wrote the teleplay.
 Chernuchin wrote or co-wrote five episodes of the fourteenth season.
-In 2004 he was nominated for the WGA award for best episodic drama for the episode "Bounty".
+In 2004, he was nominated for the WGA award for best episodic drama for the episode "Bounty".
 He left the production staff (for the second time) after the fourteenth season but continued to occasionally write for the series.
-In Spring 2006 he wrote the sixteenth season Law & Order episode "Thinking Makes It So".
-In Fall 2006 he wrote the seventeenth season Law & Order episode "Home Sweet".
-In 2007 Chernuchin wrote the seventeenth season Law & Order episode "Talking Points".
+In Spring 2006, he wrote the sixteenth season Law & Order episode "Thinking Makes It So".
+In Fall 2006, he wrote the seventeenth season Law & Order episode "Home Sweet".
+In 2007, Chernuchin wrote the seventeenth season Law & Order episode "Talking Points".

-Later in 2007 Chernuchin co-wrote and executive produced the television feature Fort Pit for NBC.
+Later in 2007, Chernuchin co-wrote and executive produced the television feature Fort Pit for NBC.
 His co-writer was Peter Tolan.
 The project focused on a precinct of police officers in New York and was devised as a pilot for a series.
 NBC did not order a series based on the pilot but aired it as a feature.

-In 2008 he served as a consulting producer and writer for the legal drama Canterbury's Law.
+In 2008, he served as a consulting producer and writer for the legal drama Canterbury's Law.
 He wrote the episode "What Goes Around".

-In 2009 he returned to Law & Order: Criminal Intent as a co-executive producer (and then subsequent show runner sharing the duties with L&O veteran writer Ed Zuckerman, as Robert Nathan had departed) and writer for the eighth season.
+In 2009, he returned to Law & Order: Criminal Intent as a co-executive producer (and then subsequent show runner sharing the duties with L&O veteran writer Ed Zuckerman, as Robert Nathan had departed) and writer for the eighth season.
 He wrote the episodes "Folie a Deux", "Lady's Man", "Passion" and "Revolution".
-Also in 2009 he received credit for three episodes of the British Law & Order spin-off Law & Order: UK.
+Also in 2009, he received credit for three episodes of the British Law & Order spin-off Law & Order: UK.
 He was credited with providing the basis for the UK episodes "Unloved" (from his episode "Born Bad"), "Alesha" (from his episode "Helpless") and "Sacrifice" (from his episode "Sonata for Solo Organ").

 Chernuchin served as showrunner of Chicago Justice, which lasted one season ending in May 2017, after which he became showrunner of Law & Order: Special Victims Unit.
+He is currently at work on a limited TV series Aztecs, about the last two decades of the Aztec Empire.